Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     p2p-peer-upper-bound: 40
     ```

 Upper bound on the target number of peers.
-The default is `30`.
+Teku will refuse new peer requests that would cause the number of peers to exceed this value.
+The default is `74`.

 ### p2p-port